AntonUBC/kaggle_wnv_prediction/README.md

 In addition, the data was organized in such a way that when the number of mosquitoes exceeded 50, they were split into another record (another row in the dataset), such that the number of mosquitoes in each row was capped at 50.
 This nature of data representation generated duplicate rows for each unique date, trap, species combination in the data.
-Moreover, WNV could be recorded as "present" in one duplicated row, and "absent" in another which introduced a substantial variation in the distribution of WNV even conditional on date, location and the type of mosquitoes in the trap.
+Moreover, WNV could be recorded as "present" in one duplicated row, and "absent" in another which introduced variation in the distribution of WNV even conditional on date, location and the type of mosquitoes in the trap.

 ### Feature Engineering

-As it turned out, duplicated rows could be used to substantially improve the accuracy of predictions since the number of duplicated rows introduced a "leakage" in data from which the rows with large number of mosquitoes could be detected.
-Since duplicated rows were observed in both train and test data, as opposed to the number of mosquitoes, one could easily generate a very useful
+As it turned out, duplicated rows could be used to substantially improve the accuracy of predictions since the number of duplicated rows introduced a "leakage" in data from which traps with large number of mosquitoes could be detected.
+Since duplicated rows were observed in both train and test data, one could easily generate a very useful
 feature: number of duplicated rows for a particular date-trap-species combination.
 Furthermore, it was tempting to use the number of mosquitoes directly in the model.
 To address the absence of this information in test data, I used the number of mosquitoes per date-trap-species combination in train data to generate meta-features by constructing out-of-fold predictions